scala-js/scala-js-website/doc/tutorial/index.md

 ---

 This series of tutorials teaches you how to use Scala.js together with modern development tools.
+They can be followed independently of each other.

+If you have time, reading and applying them in order will give you more in-depth knowledge about the development environment.

+If you are in a hurry, you can skip the ones you are not interested in.
+Each tutorial starts with a link to a repo that you can clone to get off the ground.

+In any case, make sure that you have the prerequisites listed below covered.

 1. [Scala.js and Vite](./scalajs-vite.html):
   * Set up a hello world project ready for live reloading in the browser.